Guide County

 It is located along the Yellow River, surrounded by hilly terrain on either side of the river valley.

 Guide was first established during the Yuan dynasty.
 The area became part of Ming Dynasty China in 1370.
 In 1953 it was placed under jurisdiction of Hainan prefecture.

 Guide old town

 The city's earthen walls and buildings were built between 1375 and 1380.
 The city was enlarged in 1590.
 After the founding of the People's Republic, the moats were filled in and the North and South gates were pulled down, as well as the towers.
 In 2010 work commenced to restore the gates and towers.

 Economics

 Guide is known in Qinghai as a fruit producing county, in particular for pear cultivation, as it has a relatively mild climate.
 The Laxiwa Dam in Guide is the largest hydropower station on the upper reaches of the Yellow River.

 Administrative divisions

-The county seat of Guide is in Heyin town.
-Guide governs over 4 towns and 3 townships: